Join 1,800+ other professionals and receive a monthly newsletter packed with GA4 & BigQuery news, tips & tricksAlready have an account? Sign in

-A lot of Google Analytics 4 data can be derived straight from the tables without performing calculations on the data.
+A lot of Google Analytics 4 dimensions and metrics can be derived straight from the tables without performing calculations on the data.
 With the help of

 parse for dates or timestamps we can do the trick.